hzi-bifo/scelestial-paper-materials-devel/README.md

 # Scelestial: Single Cell Lineage Tree Inference based on a Steiner Tree Approximation Algorithm

 Scelestial is a fast application for phylogeny reconstruction on single-cell data.
-The algorithm is based on an approxmation algorithm for the Steiner problem and could be considered as a generalization of neighbor-joining method in which more than two samples are chosen for merge.
+The algorithm is based on an approximation algorithm for the Steiner problem and could be considered as a generalization of neighbor-joining method in which more than two samples are chosen for merge.

 Table of Contents
 =================